 The Rise of the Fear-Zombies

-FDR said the only thing we have to fear is fear itself.
-But that’s not to be taken lightly.
+FDR said the only thing we have to fear is fear itself, but that’s not to be taken lightly.
 Fear is a tricky enemy.
 Fear makes it seem sane to do insane things.
 Fear warps and bends reality.
 We know from neurobiology that fear alters basic perceptions.
 Physically, your field of vision is reduced to tunnel vision.
 Metaphorically, too.
 When fear is induced in subjects, they mis-identify non-threatening objects as threats significantly more often than control subjects.
 Physical responses are overpowered and uncoordinated.
 Comprehension of basic ideas is diminished to the point that people will have trouble doing simple arithmetic.
+We know this from experimental evidence.
+It is both fact and metaphor.

-Zombies invade the halls of power and eat the inhabitants whole.
-Suddenly, the fear zombies control the media, the government, and the corporations.
-Voracious, insatiable — the fear disease causes uncontrollable appetites.
-The Zombies consume.
-It’s all they do.
-And they’re coming for you!
+Zombies invade the halls of power and eat the inhabitants whole!
+Suddenly, the fear zombies control the media, the government, and the corporations!
+Voracious, insatiable — the fear disease causes incontrollable appetites!!
+The Zombies consume!!!
+It’s all they do!!!!
+And they’re coming for you!!!!!

 What sane person wouldn’t be afraid?!?